microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 DevOps Projects sets up everything you need for developing, deploying, and monitoring your application.
 You can use the DevOps Projects dashboard to monitor code commits, builds, and deployments, all from a single view in the Azure portal.

-If you already have an Azure DevOps account, feel free to jump to Task 2.
+If you already have an Azure DevOps account, feel free to jump to step 5.
 Otherwise, continue with the following steps to create a free account, which includes unlimited repositories, up to 5 users and 1.800 minutes per month for CI/CD pipelines (which become unlimited if your project is open source).
 You can compare the various plans [here](https://azure.microsoft.com/en-us/pricing/details/devops/azure-devops-services/).

 1. Open the <a href="https://dev.azure.com/" target="_blank">Azure DevOps portal</a>.